francescmm/GitQlient/README.md

 Even when is 100% transformed is nice to thanks those that make the original QGit possible.
 Please check the QGit contributors list [on GitHub](https://github.com/feinstaub/qgit/graphs/contributors)!

+The app icon is custom made, but the other in-app icons are made by [Dave Gandy](https://twitter.com/davegandy) from [FontAwesome](https://fontawesome.com/).

 ## License

 GitQlient is released under LGPLv2+.
 However some parts of the old QGit are GPLv2 so for the moment the code is stacked with that.